Softwareengineering3a/StudyEdge-Scheduler/README.md

 Calendar becomes unclickable for days without sessions Students can filter the available sessions by filtering by course and date

+### Known Issues
+Currently there are no masks for user input when entering email, and phone number.

+### Features to be implemented
+User "My sessions" panel

 ----------------------------------------------------------------------------------------------------------------------------------------
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).